percona/pmm/docs/using/query-analytics.md

 - The Filter panel occupies the left side of the dashboard.
 It lists filters, grouped by category.
 Selecting one reduces the Overview list to those items matching the filter.
 - The first five of each category are shown.
 If there are more, the list is expanded by clicking *Show all* beside the category name, and collapsed again with *Show top 5*.
 - Applying a filter may make other filters inapplicable.
 These become grayed out and inactive.
-- Click the chart symbol {{icon.graphbar}} to navigate directly to an item's associated dashboard.
+- Click the chart symbol <i class="uil uil-graph-bar"></i> to navigate directly to an item's associated dashboard.
 - Separately, the global *Time range* setting filters results by time, either your choice of *Absolute time range*, or one of the predefined *Relative time ranges*.

 ![!image](../_images/PMM_Query_Analytics_Time_Range.jpg)